 Dare you to prove me right!

-For a step-by-step process to learn how to stop complaining, see our blog titled, Relationship Rescue: Turn Complaints into Closeness and for personalized support that is tailored to you, contact Jennifer at jennifer@heartmanity or call 406-577-2100.
+For a step-by-step process to learn how to stop complaining, see our blog titled, Relationship Rescue: Turn Complaints into Closeness and for personalized support that is tailored to you, contact us at support@heartmanity.